MatteoMaddalena06/JFTP/README.md

 - **Response.java**: this module is used to create ftp server response messages.
 It makes use of the CreateMessage.java module.
 ## Server configuration
 The server configuration is carried out via the following files:
-- The server configuration file: which contains all the configuration information about the server, such as IP, port, root directory etc.
+- **The server configuration file**: which contains all the configuration information about the server, such as IP, port, root directory etc.
-- The user list file: which contains user configuration information, such as name, password, permissions etc.
+- **The user list file**: which contains user configuration information, such as name, password, permissions etc.
 ### Configuration example
 Here follows an example of server configuration:
 ```